The Ultimate Travel Guide to Malaga, Spain

 In this Malaga Travel Guide blog, we listed helpful travel tips and advice on how to get there, get around, things to do, restaurants, best hotels, travel packages, and more.

 Best time to visit

 Malaga is famous for her year-round sunshine and warm climate.
-Summers can be very hot, but winters are generally mild, so, any time is good for a visit, but it might be a good idea to avoid the summer months from June to August not only because of the heat but also because of the great number of national and international visitors that crowd the city and make for long waiting lines at attractions.
+Summers can be scorching, but winters are generally mild, so any time is good for a visit.
+Still, it might be a good idea to avoid the summer months from June to August because of the heat and the great number of national and international visitors that crowd the city and make for long waiting lines at attractions.

 Easter Week, Semana Santa, is a big affair in Spain and especially in Andalusia.
 To see the devoted in processions very much like in Seville, make sure you make your travel arrangements and accommodation booking well in advance.